Y0Coss/docs-fork/pages/web_cloud/domains/domain_holder_contact_management/guide.en-gb.md

 If the operation has completed successfully, the row for the processed operation no longer appears.

-If this is not the case, a correction is necessary in the domain name owner's contact details.
+If this is not the case, a correction is necessary in the domain name holder's contact details.
 In this case, please follow this guide from the beginning to resolve the issue.

 ## Go further